fedtoma/volatility-risk-project/README.md

 ### In Progress / Planned
 - Address mismatches between AI-generated insights and traffic-light indicators; indicators are rule-based (hardcoded), so discrepancies likely originate from AI response accuracy.
 - Update graphing logic to dynamically support portfolio-level analysis with selectable individual stock overlays, while retaining the ability to display single-stock views on demand.
+- Clarify the scope and effectiveness of range and volatility metrics, specifically whether they are applied at the portfolio construction stage or during graph-level analysis.
 - Enable users to select individual stocks from a portfolio for standalone analysis, providing the same summaries and metrics available at the portfolio level **once portfolio functionality is fully finalised**.